 There you are, on a particularly lazy Sunday (or Monday, whatever, we don’t judge!), nailing the whole Netflix and chill thing.
 Shifting in bed ever so slightly to reach for an….ahem...healthy snack, you hear an awful snap, crackle and pop emanate from your body.
 There it is, a lofty reminder you’ve been slouching in your bed for the last three hours.
 This common occurrence led us to wonder: When laying in bed slaying a whole season in a sitting, is anyone ever thinking about how they’re sitting?

 Let’s talk about some bedroom practices that’ll truly help you level up on how comfortable you are when watching your favourite shows.
 Here, Polysleep presents its first piece in a series of blogs dedicated to all things sleep-oriented.
 Roughly every month, tune in to get the lowdown on what you can do to get the most out of your mattress and much more.
-After all, at Polysleep, we've got your back.
+After all, at Polysleep, we're here for you and your back.

 The best bedtime routines